inesortega/neuralGAM/cran-comments.md

 In this version, the package is loaded without performing the Python dependencies installation, warning the user using a package start-up message that required dependencies are not found.
 To assist the user with Python dependencies installation, we have included a new function `install_neuralGAM()` which helps the user set up a working Python environment using `miniconda`.

 We have included a instruction on the tests and examples to skip them on CRAN since a working Python installation with the required dependencies is not guaranteed on CRAN machines.
+Tests have been included for all the functions of the library.

 ## CRAN comments after initial submission